amazeeio/docs/architecture/components.md

 ## Frontend Caching: Varnish

-[Varnish](https://www.varnish-cache.org/) is an HTTP accelerator designed for content-heavy dynymic websites.
+[Varnish](https://www.varnish-cache.org/) is an HTTP accelerator designed for content-heavy dynamic websites.
 Varnish is used by many high-profile, high-traffic websites including Wikipedia or The Guardian.
 We're using Varnish since a long time and he never let us down.
 As traffic spikes, he'll get you covered.

 ## FastCGI Process Manager: PHP-FPM